MCW Metrobus: United Kingdom

-In the United Kingdom, the Metrobus was mainly used in the metropolitan areas, especially London, West Midlands and Greater Manchester.
+London Transport

-London
+The London Transport Executive purchased 1,440 MkI examples between 1978 and 1985, numbering them M1 to M1440.
+Two MkII prototypes were delivered to London Transport for the Alternative Vehicle Evaluation programme in 1984, M1441 with a Gardner engine and Voith transmission and M1442 with a Cummins engine and Maxwell transmission, however no orders resulted.

-London Transport purchased 1,440 MkI examples between 1978 and 1985, numbering them M1 to M1440.
-Two MkII prototypes were delivered to London Transport for the Alternative Vehicle Evaluation (AVE) programme in 1984, M1441 with a Gardner engine and Voith transmission and M1442 with a Cummins engine and Maxwell transmission, but no orders resulted.
-In 1987/88, due to a vehicle shortage, 14 were purchased secondhand from the Greater Manchester Passenger Transport Executive, West Yorkshire Passenger Transport Executive and Busways Travel and allocated to Potters Bar garage.
-London Transport's low-cost subsidiary Harrow Buses leased 29 new MkII Metrobuses in 1987, but returned them to their lessor three years later.
-London Transport's Metrobuses were the mainstay of the double decker fleet between 1987 and privatisation in 1994, when most of them passed to seven of the new operators.
+Between 1987 and 1988, due to a vehicle shortage, fourteen Metrobuses were purchased secondhand by London Regional Transport (LRT) from the Greater Manchester Passenger Transport Executive, the West Yorkshire Passenger Transport Executive and Busways Travel and allocated to Potters Bar garage.
+LRT low-cost subsidiary Harrow Buses leased 29 new MkII Metrobuses in 1987, but returned them to their lessor three years later.
+LRT's Metrobuses were the mainstay of the double decker fleet between 1987 and the privatisation in 1994, when most of them passed to seven of LRT's new business units: